-More than just a fast fix, this gel/serum hybrid brightens and tightens the delicate skin around the eyes with two forms of hyaluronic acid.
-After I gently patted it on, it quickly dried without a sticky residue, and the eye area felt smoother, plumper, and looked more radiant.
-The clever formula contains two forms of hyaluronic acid to fill fine lines, while light-reflective pigments camouflage the telltale signs of fatigue.
+More than just a fast fix, this gel-serum hybrid brightens and tightens the delicate skin around the eyes (not in a painful way) with two forms of hyaluronic acid.
+After gently patting it on, it dries quickly without a sticky residue, and your eye area will feel smoother, plumper, and looked more radiant.
+The clever formula contains two forms of hyaluronic acid to fill fine lines, while light-reflective pigments camouflage the tell-tale signs of fatigue.

 Dense in texture, this cream works on two levels — by breaking down melanin pigment (brown spots) and by improving microcirculation to banish blue rings, thanks to a dark-circle-diminishing blend that includes vitamin C. For a blurred effect, a multi-luminizing powder boosts radiance levels.

 This cushiony gel is the eye cream version of the brand’s cult Advanced Night Repair serum (the serum you see advertised all over the world in airports and that your fancy relative owns).
 It glides on seamlessly and works overnight to fade dark circles and repair damage from environmental aggressors.
 Plus, it allegedly helps fight the damage caused by the blue light given off by our screens and phones.